kylcucc97/DevOps-Monitoring-Toolkit/README.md

 4. Push to `main` and watch it deploy

 ## Author
-[Your Name] – IT Specialist building DevOps pipelines
+Kyle Cucciardi – IT Specialist building DevOps pipelines